 The most important factors for a successful camping trip are location and, gear, weather for your summer camping, and attitude, and the most important ones are the two that no amount of money can change.
 Attitude is arguably the most important ingredient, if you and your family are ready to have fun, then you will, but there are few things that can sour attitudes faster than rotten weather.

-The weather campers or anyone else for that matter, is a combination of wind, temperature, and rain.
+The weather campers or anyone else for that matter is a combination of wind, temperature, and rain.
 A more scientifically accurate picture would be wind, temperature, and moisture because this considers humidity as well as precipitation.
 The thought that your precious camping time can be ruined because of rainy conditions is obvious, but the moisture in the air can make life even more miserable.
-Conditions which are too dry have a measurable effect on the safety as well as the comfort of the camping experience so it’s better to know the Weather for Your Summer Camping Trip.
+Conditions that are too dry have a measurable effect on the safety as well as the comfort of the camping experience so it’s better to know the Weather for Your Summer Camping Trip.

 There’s Something in the Air: Water!

 Humidity is a measurement of how much moisture is in the air.
 We learned in elementary school science classes that water can exist in all three states of matter, solid ice, liquid water, or as gaseous vapor.
 If there is a possibility of temperatures being cold enough for ice to form, it is probably too cold for most of us to consider a camping trip; cold weather camping offers some unique rewards for more experienced campers, but warm weather makes a better impression on beginning outdoors people.

 ‘At Least It’s a Dry Heat…’

-Folks living in the East find it hard to imagine suffering through the incredible desert heat of the American West, but the people who live their counter that it is a “dry heat”.
+Folks living in the East find it hard to imagine suffering through the incredible desert heat of the American West, but the people who live there counter that it is a “dry heat”.
 This means that because the air is dry, the body’s cooling mechanism of evaporating perspiration works very efficiently.
 However, for campers, these low humidity levels bring a very real danger of forest fire.